**Please note that the JCCEO office is currently closed due to the current COVID-19 outbreak and building renovation.**

-The JCCEO Weatherization Assistance Program weatherizes homes to make them more energy efficient, cooler in the summer, and warmer in the winter.
+The JCCEO Weatherization Assistance Program weatherizes homes to make them more energy-efficient, cooler in the summer, and warmer in the winter.
 Steps to lower your gas and electric bills through home weatherization can include repair or replacement of windows and doors, caulking, weather stripping, and/or adding ceiling insulation.
 Low-income residents whose homes are selected for this program can use their utility savings for other critical needs.
-Proof of annual household income, home ownership, other information, and participation in Weatherization Assistance Counseling are required of all applicants.
+Proof of annual household income, homeownership, other information, and participation in Weatherization Assistance Counseling is required of all applicants.

 Watch the video below to see and learn how the JCCEO Weatherization Assistance Program is impacting our community.

-FOR MORE INFORMATION ABOUT THE JCCEO WEATHERIZATION ASSISTANCE PROGRAM
+FOR MORE INFORMATION ABOUT THE JCCEO WEATHERIZATION ASSISTANCE PROGRAM, CLICK THE INFO CHART TAB BELOW.
+TO APPLY, COMPLETE THE SHORT FORM BELOW.

 DID YOU KNOW? • The Weatherization Program was created in 1976 and has served more than 7 million families nationally.